 - The proper transfer procedures must be followed in SEVIS.

-Students seeking to transfer in to BCTC must apply as a "Transfer Student" and provide accurate information about their present institution.
+Students seeking to transfer in to BCTC must apply as a "Transfer Student".
+You'll need to provide accurate information about your current school.